Water9595/Graph-Traversal-in-C/README.md

 ### Compilation
 To compile the program, run the following command in your terminal:

-## Compilation
-To compile the program, run the following command in your terminal:
 `gcc -o graph_traversal main.c graph.c`

 ## Running the Program